 Using self service payment channels increases convenience for consumers.
-However, payment processing for electronic transactions can be pricey for merchants.
+However, payment processing for electronic transactions can be pricey for merchants and collections.
 Through imposing convenience fees, your customers can continue to enjoy the convenience of making urgency or self service portal payments without carrying the burden of higher processing fees.

 “Free” is a Matter of How You Price Things

 Every card transaction involves a number if different costs including assessment, interchange and transaction fees.
 Free payment processing, otherwise known as convenience fee payment processing, does not make these fees go away.
 Instead, consumers are required to pay a fee for the convenience of making payments on specified channels or portals.
 These fees are designed to offset the various processing costs associated with transactions.
 In other words, the cost of accepting the payment is passed on to your customers or clients.